voucherifyio/commerce-tools-integration/README.md

 ### API Extension Registration

-The last step You need to do is to register your API Extension.
-You can do it by CLI.
+After successful deploy application, the last step You need to do is to register your API Extension.
+You can do it by Heroku CLI.

-1. In your .env file change your APP_URL to URL provided by Heroku. https://<application_name>.herokuapp.com
+1. Go you your <application_name> -> More -> Run console
 2. Run command npm `run run register`

+This command need to be done only once.
+Unless you run `npm run unregister`.